ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * Use the **security groups access** mode to authorize access to the file share for a specific virtual server instance or instances within a subnet.
 This option is available to newer file shares based on the `dp2` profile.
 Communication between an authorized virtual server instance and the file share can optionally be IPsec encapsulated.
 For more information, see [Encryption in Transit](#fs-eit).
 Cross-zone mounting is also supported.

 * Use the **VPC access** mode to allow access to the file share to a bare metal server or any virtual server instances in the same zone of a VPC.
 This option is available for all [file share profiles](/docs/vpc?topic=vpc-file-storage-profiles).
 Cross-zone mounting and encryption of data in transit are not supported for shares with VPC access mode.
 Snapshots are also not supported for shares with VPC access mode.

+    VPC access mode is not supported in newer MZRs, such as Montreal (ca-mon).
+    {: note}

 ### Granular authorization
 {: #fs-mount-granular-auth}